nandemoi/nandemoi.github.io/server.md

   When a client connects, it returns a new socket object, *distinct* from the listening socket that the server is using to accept new connections.

 * [Raspberry Pi: Cannot connect to socket server](https://www.raspberrypi.org/forums/viewtopic.php?t=62108)
+* Ping time-out: check the Wifi router that it connects to

 ## Mac